-- You are expected to know the basic laws and regulations that apply to your job.
-If you have questions, ask a supervisor or contact one of the Company resources listed in Appendix A: Quick Reference Guide.
-You are also expected to know and follow the Enhabit policies and procedures that apply to you and to utilize Company processes and systems in accordance with those policies and procedures. - The Company will not employ or contract with any person or entity that is ineligible to participate in federal healthcare programs. - Suspected violations of law or Enhabit policies must be promptly reported to a supervisor or the legal services department or another company official.
-See the Ask questions and voice your concerns section within these Standards for more information.
+• You are expected to know the basic laws and regulations that apply to your job.
+If you have questions, ask a supervisor or contact one of the company resources listed in the Quick Reference Guide.
+You are also expected to know and follow the Enhabit policies and procedures that apply to you and to utilize company processes and systems in accordance with those policies and procedures.

+- The company will not employ or contract with any person or entity that is ineligible to participate in federal health care programs. - Suspected violations of law or Enhabit policies must be promptly reported to a supervisor or the legal department or another company official.
+See the "Ask questions and voice your concerns" section within these Standards for more information.

-Competitive pressure or "industry practice" is never a valid basis for violating Company policy or regulatory standards.
-If you believe that a competitor is achieving a commercial advantage by ignoring legal or regulatory requirements, contact legal services or the ethics & compliance department for assistance.
+Competitive pressure or "industry practice" is never a valid basis for violating company policy or regulatory standards.
+If you believe that a competitor is achieving a commercial advantage by ignoring legal or regulatory requirements, contact the legal department or the ethics and compliance department for assistance.